Scaling law of individual urban tour behavior: Results

 \subsection{Model calibration}

 The TTC model has three parameters $\rho$, $\gamma$ and $\theta$.
-The parameters $\rho$ and $\gamma$, which are estimated from empirical data (see Fig. \ref{fig. 3}), control the probability of terminating the current trip chain.
-The parameter $\theta$ influences individuals' tendency to explore new location and is the only parameter that requires calibration.
-The comparison between model and data is according to the relationship between the number of locations visited $S$ and the number of trips $n$.
-We adjusted the value of parameter $\theta$ by minimizing relative error between observed and simulated result
+The parameters $\rho$ and $\gamma$, which are estimated from empirical data (see Fig. \ref{fig. 3}), control the probability of terminating the current tour.
+Parameter $\theta$ influences individuals' tendency to explore new locations and is the only parameter that requires calibration.
+The model and data are compared according to the relationship between the number $S$ of locations visited and the number $n$ of trips.
+We adjusted the value of parameter $\theta$ by minimizing the relative error between the observed ${S}_{\text{data}}$ and the simulated result ${S}_{\text{model}}$

-Thus, we obtained the optimal values of parameter $\theta$ in four cities.
-The benchmark models, EPR and SHMU, were calibrated using the same approach.
+Using Eq. (\ref{eq.
+6}), we can obtain the optimal values of parameter $\theta$ in the two cities.